-The Austrian Platinum Philharmonics are one of the newest options for precious metal investors that are looking to buy platinum coins.
+The Austrian Platinum Philharmonics are one of the most recently added options for precious metal investors that are looking to buy platinum coins.
 It was only in 2016 that the Austrian Mint added the coins to its popular series of Austrian Philharmonic coins.
 The platinum version of the coins displays the same design as the best-selling Austrian Gold Philharmonics and Austrian Silver Philharmonics that were respectively first issued in 1989 and 2008.
 The name of the Platinum Philharmonic coins is derived from the design of their reverse side.
 It shows a pipe organ from the concert hall of the Vienna Philharmonic Orchestra (Wiener Philharmoniker).

 |Weight||Face Value||Purity||Diameter x Thickness|